PENALTY FOR DRIVING WITHOUT INSURANCE NEEDS TO BE ENFORCED

 |Reinstatement fee||$30 fee, and SR-22 certificate.||$30, and SR-22 certificate.|

-One of the frustrations that our car accident attorneys have is that these penalties are rarely enforced against uninsured drivers and vehicle owners.
-The responding police often don’t write a ticket even if the driver admits to driving without insurance.
-And when the driver gives false insurance information, e.g. shows an insurance card but the insurance policy lapsed or is not in force, the police will very rarely follow up on that criminal act.
+One of the frustrations that our car accident attorneys have is that these Minnesota penalties are rarely enforced against uninsured drivers and vehicle owners.
+The responding police officer often won’t write a ticket even if the driver admits to driving without insurance.
+And when the other driver gives false insurance information, e.g. shows an insurance card but the insurance policy lapsed or is not in force, the police will very rarely follow up on that criminal act.